valeriangalliat/blog/public/about-the-name.md

 from winning cash prizes and a job in a big corporation.

-I kept that name since I still believe in the message it symbolizes, and it took me long enough to find a name I don't want to go through that process anytime soon.
+I kept that name since I still believe in the message it symbolizes, and it took me long enough to find a name that I don't want to go through that process anytime soon.

 [^1]: In practice, I mostly just end up coding alone, but I guess that's fine.